webpack/webpack.js.org/content/how-to/code-splitting/splitting-css.md

 npm i --save-dev extract-text-webpack-plugin
 ```

-To use this ExtractTextPlugin, it needs to be added to the `webpack.config.js` file in two steps.
+To use this `ExtractTextPlugin`, it needs to be added to the `webpack.config.js` file in two steps.
 ### In the loader

-Adapting from the previous example with the `css-loader`, we should add ExtractTextPlugin as follows
+Adapting from the previous example with the `css-loader`, we should add `ExtractTextPlugin` as follows

 ```javascript
 ...